 Fight disease: If your skin is cracked or bleeding, invaders can sneak through.
 Take care of your invader-stopping skin with rehydrating creams or ointments.

 Your lungs also stop invaders.
 In your lungs, tiny hairs called cilia act like bouncers at a club.
 If an unwelcome intruder slips in the door, your tiny cilia hairs brush them away and escort them to another area.
-Cilia remove harmful intruders (like the coronavirus) so your body can take them out.
+Cilia remove harmful intruders so your body can take them out.

 Level 2: Innate